rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 ## Contact Us

-If you come across any issues while configuring Pinterest Tag with RudderStack, please feel free to [contact us](mailto:%20docs@rudderstack.com) or start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
+If you come across any issues while configuring Pinterest with RudderStack, please feel free to [contact us](mailto:%20docs@rudderstack.com) or start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
 We will be happy to help you.